Varanus macraei: Behavior and diet

-This species is diurnal and arboreal thus it avoids predators by fleeing up a tree and keeping the trunk between itself and the intruder, as many anoles do.
-Currently no studies have been published on the matter, however the diet of V. macraei is likely primarily made up of (in order) stick insects, orthopterans (grasshoppers, katydids and crickets), moths, beetles, smaller lizards, small eggs, and the occasional berry.
+Varanus macreai is diurnal and arboreal; thus it avoids predators by fleeing up a tree and keeping the trunk between itself and the intruder, as many anoles do.
+No studies have been published on the diet of V. macraei, but it is likely primarily made up of (in order) stick insects, orthopterans (grasshoppers, katydids and crickets), moths, beetles, smaller lizards, small eggs, and the occasional berry.